- American Montessori Society

 LOLMS has been a member of AMS for over 20 years and holds a Pathway 6 level of the accreditation process.

 LOLMS is a proud SPHERE member.
 SPHERE is an organization whose mission is: “To help the member schools collaborate in becoming and remaining culturally diverse, inclusive and responsive environments for teaching and learning?
-To this end, the member schools, individually and collectively, seek to achieve diversity in facilities, staff and student bodies, to create within each school and among the member schools a climate of respect for differences, and to encourage mutli-cultural perspectives in curricular and extracurricular programs.”
+To this end, the member schools, individually and collectively, seek to achieve diversity in facilities, staff and student bodies, to create within each school and among the member schools a climate of respect for differences, and to encourage mutli-SPHERE perspectives in curricular and extracurricular programs.”

 ADL is a leading anti-hate organization.
 Founded in 1913 in response to an escalating climate of anti-Semitism and bigotry, its timeless mission is to protect the Jewish people and to secure justice and fair treatment for all.
 Today, ADL continues to fight all forms of hate with the same vigor and passion.
 ADL is a global leader in exposing extremism and delivering anti-bias education and is a leading organization in training law enforcement.